Skip Navigation Links www.nws.noaa.gov

 VISUS (GOES/NESDIS visible imager derived cloud motion):

 If flagged for deficiency, check with NESDIS/SAB on any satellite issues.
-Or check with the RSIS (SATEPS) Helpdesk for production and dissemination status.
-Also browse the Satellite Services Division for the latest of these high-density satellite derived winds, and browse the Interactive Processing Branch for the number of vectors produced compared to the 30-day running mean.
+Or check with the ESPC Helpdesk for production and dissemination status.
+Also browse the Satellite Services Division for the latest of these high-density satellite derived winds, and browse the Product Implementation Branch wind statistics for the number of vectors produced compared to the 30-day running mean.
+Also, consider that any current/recent RSO, maneuver, or keep-out-zone/eclipse events will likely result in reduced GOES/NESDIS derived cloud motion counts.

-H2OMO (MODIS (AQUA/TERRA) wvpr imager derived cloud motion):
+H2OMO (MODIS (AQUA/TERRA) water vapor imager derived cloud motion):

 INFMO (MODIS (AQUA/TERRA) infrared derived cloud motion):

-If flagged for deficiency, check with NESDIS/SAB on any satellite issues where the primary POC is Kyle Turner.
-Or check with the RSIS (SATEPS) Helpdesk for production and dissemination status.
-Also browse the MODIS Direct Broadcast at SSEC to check if the satellite is actually producing data, and check the gp16 server for any current data.
+If flagged for deficiency, check with the ESPC Helpdesk for production and dissemination status.
+Or check NESDIS SAB for any satellite issues.
+Also browse the MODIS Direct Broadcast at SSEC to check if the satellite is actually producing data.
 Also, one may reference NASA's MODIS web pages for general and detailed information about the MODIS program.

 INFEU (METEOSAT/EUMETSAT infrared derived cloud motion):